kjc1998/Thermodynamic-module/src/packages/operations/calculator/README.md

 ## Operator Priority

-Mathematical Operations were conducted based on priority level set as shown in the table below:
+Mathematical operations were conducted based on priority level set as shown in the table below:
 | Operator    | Descriptions    | Priority    |
 | ----------- | --------------- | ----------- |
 | +           | Addition        | 0           |